rpgp/rpgp/README.md

 rPGP offers a flexible low-level API and gives users the ability to build higher level PGP tooling in the most compatible way possible.
 Additionally, it fully supports all functionality required by the [Autocrypt 1.1 e-mail encryption specification].

+## Users & Libraries built using rPGP

+- [Delta Chat]: Cross-platform messaging app that works over e-mail
+- [`rpm`]: A pure rust library for parsing and creating RPM files
+- [`rpgpie`]: An experimental high level OpenPGP API
+- [`rsop`]: A SOP CLI tool based on rPGP and rpgpie
+- [`debian-packaging`]: a library crate for dealing with Debian packages

+Don't see your project here?
+Please send a PR :)

 ## Usage

 ```sh